 By 1975-76 it was clear that if the school was going to keep its older students for the high school years, it would have to move to a property with more space and more possibility for growth.
 In the spring of 1976 the school purchased the Edith Miles Coolidge Estate between the Prides Crossing and Centerville sections of Beverly, Massachusetts, and relocated that summer.
 The Coolidge property contained five structures: a large main house, a stable and carriage house, a barn, a farmhouse, and a large greenhouse.
 In addition, there were fields, gardens, and woodlands as well as a stream and small pond.
 The House was the first to be adapted to school use (also containing apartments for the Founders and Faculty, and even a bunkroom for a small number of boarders) The Stable and Carriage House, now known as the School, went through major renovations and now contain offices, the Grande Salle, and a wing of classrooms.
 The Barn was modified to hold a Library, classrooms, and the Pottery Studio (as well as the school’s original gymnasium).

 The name La Petite École was officially changed to École Bilingue de Beverly, Inc., to emphasize the importance of French in the curriculum and to reflect the intention of the Founders to raise their own children and their students in two languages and cultures.
 But in daily use, and soon on almost all materials associated with the school, it was called the Waring School.
 There were 18 students at Waring the first year in Beverly.
 By the next year that number had doubled, and seven years later, at the time of our first New England Association of Schools and Colleges (NEASC) accreditation, there were 58 students in the school.
-The school continued to grow more or less steadily to its present size of about 150 students.
-Including the 2015 graduating class, the total number of alumni is now about 590.
+The school has continued to grow steadily over the years.

 Following the first NEASC accreditation in 1983, the Board of Trustees, which had been previously comprised of members of the Waring family, was expanded to include parents and prominent North Shore residents who had an interest in the school.
 In the early 1980’s, the former Greenhouse was converted into a Theater, and a proper gymnasium was constructed.
 The large main House was significantly expanded in 1986, and the Theater building was expanded to include a larger Art Studio and two entirely new structures were added: the Gymnasium and, in 2003, a building housing three beautiful new Science Labs called the Forum, whose award-winning design was created by ISA Associates of Portsmouth, NH.